 Each student will identify one learner and follow that learner over a 6-week period.
 Knowing a learner deeply enables the professional educator to make appropriate instructional decisions.
 The purpose of this case study is to help you create a full and varied picture of an individual learner.
 The data you collect, including descriptive narratives, anecdotal records, artifacts, and interview results will comprise the core of your case study essay.
 You will then make some recommendations for working with your case study student based on insights from your work.
-Finally you will evaluate what you yourself have learned from following one student over time.

-(Course outcomes B, C, D, E, F)
+Finally, you will examine what you yourself have learned from following one student over time.
+See the rubric and additional details in the syllabus (pages .
+Course outcomes B, C, D, E, F

-This performance-based assessment (PBA) MUST be uploaded and submitted to Taskstream for evaluation when the assignment is due.
-ONLY PBAs posted to Taskstream will be graded.
-This means NO final grades will be posted until all materials are on Taskstream.
+This performance-based assessment (PBA) MUST be uploaded and submitted to Blackboard for evaluation when the assignment is due.
+ONLY PBAs posted to Blackboard will be graded.
+This means NO final grades will be posted until all materials are on Blackboard.

-5. Portfolio Reflection Point 2 (5 points)
+5. Portfolio Reflection Point 2 (5%)

-As a part of the ASTL Core, participants will continue to build their Professional Portfolio and will add Reflection Point #2 (see the box below) at the conclusion of EDUC 613.
-For additional detailed information about this Reflection Point, as well as the remainder of the Portfolio, please refer to the Portfolio Guidelines posted in the ASTL Core Cohorts 2014-15 Organization site.
-You will submit Reflection Point 2 to the ASTL Core Cohorts 2014-15 Org site and also upload it to your Professional Portfolio
+As a part of the ASTL Core, you will continue to build your Professional Portfolio and will add Reflection Point #2 (see the box below) at the conclusion of EDUC 613.
+For additional detailed information about this Reflection Point, as well as the remainder of the Portfolio, please refer to the Portfolio Guidelines posted in the ASTL Organization site.
+You will submit Reflection Point 2 to the ASTL Org site and also upload it to your Professional Portfolio.